Kanagawa Prefectural Hall 40th Anniversary |Recommendation for Opera "Kinkakuji"

 Toshiro Mayuzumi

-A composer who laid the foundations of postwar Japanese music culture with his extraordinary talent.
-He was a standard-bearer of the avant-garde, releasing the first Japanese work of musique concrète, a type of electronic music that uses sound and recording technology.
-In later years, with a focus on Japanese materials and an interest in Buddhist music, Mayuzumi composed music full of tension for the opera Kinkakuji, which has strong psychological elements, and had a great impact on the audience. give.
-He is also famous for being the moderator of the TV program "Untitled Concert" for about 33 years.
+A composer with rare talent who built the foundations of postwar Japanese music culture.
+He was a standard-bearer of the avant-garde, having been the first in Japan to release a work of musique concrète, a type of electronic music that uses acoustic and recording technology.
+In later years, Mayuzumi made his love for Japanese materials and interest in Buddhist music the core of his expression, composing tension-filled music in contrast to the psychological elements of the opera Kinkaku-ji, greatly shocking audiences.
+He is also famous for hosting the TV program "Untitled Concert" for around 33 years.

-Special contents are now available to learn more about Toshiro Mayuzumi!
+Special content is now available to help you learn more about Toshiro Mayuzumi!

-In 1991, the opera "Kinkakuji" was performed in a reimported language in Japan!
+In 1991, the opera "The Temple of the Golden Pavilion" was performed in Japan in a reimported language!

-Kanagawa Kenmin Hall 40th anniversary!
-Opera "Kinkakuji" will be performed for the first time in 16 years!
+Kanagawa Prefectural Hall celebrates its 40th anniversary!
+The opera "Kinkakuji" will be performed for the first time in 16 years!

-The staff and cast who are active in Japan and overseas.
-Expectations are rising to see what kind of enthusiastic performance will be shown at the opera "Kinkakuji"!
+The staff and cast members are all active both in Japan and overseas.
+We are excited to see what kind of passionate performances they will give in the opera "Kinkakuji"!

-You can enjoy the original novel by Yukio Mishima, or the music world of Toshiro Mayuzumi.
+You can enjoy the original novel by Yukio Mishima, or the musical world of Toshiro Mayuzumi, or of course you can just go to a performance at Kanagawa Prefectural Hall!

-Please touch the one and only world view with your sensitivity!
+Experience this unique world view with your own sensitivity!

 Text: Miyoko Inoue (CLIMBERS)